huggingface/blog/pytorch-ddp-accelerate-transformers.md

 ## General Overview

-This tutorial assumes you have a basic understanding of PyTorch and how to train a very basic model.
+This tutorial assumes you have a basic understanding of PyTorch and how to train a simple model.
 It will showcase training on multiple GPUs through a process called Distributed Data Parallelism (DDP) through three different layers:

 - Native PyTorch DDP through the `pytorch.distributed` module
 - Utilizing 🤗Accelerate's light wrapper around `pytorch.distributed` that also helps ensure the code can be run on a single GPU and TPUs with zero code changes and miminimal code changes to the original code